I was at a sushi restaurant the other night.

 No sooner did he leave than a lady near me said to the bartender, “Umm…you just said no to Justin Bieber!”

-What makes this story absolutely amazing is that the man pictured below in a ballcap and jeans is also Joshua Bell.
+What makes this story absolutely amazing is that the man depicted in this video in a ballcap and jeans is also Joshua Bell.

 Just 3 days after he sold out Boston’s Symphony Hall to a packed auditorium, Bell was busking incognito in the middle of morning rush hour at a crowded D.C. subway station at L’Enfant Plaza.
 He played six classical pieces for nearly an hour, and of the 1,097 people who walked right by him, 27 of them stopped to put a total of $32.17 in his violin case.
 The violin itself that he was playing that day was worth over $3.5 million.
 Had they known it was him, for the same one-hour performance, people would have paid thousands of dollars to hear him perform.

 The man dressed as a beggar above, barefoot and in sunglasses, is none other than Sonu Nigam, one of India’s most popular playback singers.
 On this day, in an unassuming street in New Delhi, he disguises himself as a homeless man and sits under a tree, and then proceeds to sing and play music like he always does.
 The cars that drive right past him are likely blaring his music on the radios inside.
 Only one young man who is mesmerized by the music stops and gives the roadside musician 12 rupees.
 “You have an amazing voice, sir,” the man says.
 Nigam would later say he felt grateful for those 12 rupees, given that most people that day skipped him entirely.

 After these very similar social experiments, both Bell and Nigam said something very poignant.
 It was odd for both to feel overlooked.
 As Bell recounted:

 “It was a strange feeling, that people were actually, ah . . .”